-The Randolph-Sheppard Act (RSA) was passed in 1936 and amended in 1954 and 1974.11 Its implementation has been in conflict with the JWOD Act since the latter's inception in 1938.
+The Randolph-Sheppard Act (RSA) was passed in 1936 and amended in 1954 and 1974.
+Its implementation has been in conflict with the JWOD Act for at least two decades.
 "The RSA was enacted to provide blind persons with remunerative employment, enlarge their economic opportunities, and encourage their self-support through the operation of vending facilities in federal buildings.
-The U.S. Department of Education prescribes regulations, as set forth in 34 CFR, Part 395, implementing the Act as amended (See 41 CFR 101-20.2)."12
+The U.S. Department of Education prescribes regulations, as set forth in 34 CFR, Part 395, implementing the Act as amended (See 41 CFR 101-20.2)."
+12

-Under the Randolph Sheppard Vending Facility Program, "state licensing agencies recruit, train, license, and place individuals who are blind as operators of vending facilities located on federal and other properties.
-The act authorizes a blind individual licensed by the state licensing agency to conduct specified activities in vending facilities through permits or contracts."13 However,
+Under the Randolph Sheppard Vending Facility Program, "state licensing agencies recruit, train, license, and place individuals who are blind as operators of vending facilities located on federal

 5 PDS Consultants., Inc. v.
 United States, Court of Appeals for the Federal Circuit (decided Oct.
 18, 2018).

 6 Id. (citing Kingdomware, 136 S. Ct. at 1976).